You are here

 Fall 2020 Planning

-Academic Department planning for the fall 2020 semester continues to evolve.
-Classes begin as scheduled on Wednesday, September 2nd.
-Planning is guided by dedication to the health and safety of our community, continuing our high-quality education, and being a sustainable university.
+Academic Department planning has been guided by dedication to the health and safety of our community, continuing our high-quality education, and being a sustainable university.

 All academic areas are planning to offer a hybrid model this fall that includes a mix of on-campus and remote teaching and learning.
 When on campus, students can engage in a mix of instruction and use the facilities as a resource for their projects.